Severe Weather Statement issued for Wichita by NWS - NewsBreak

 Severe Weather Statement issued for Wichita by NWS

 Effective: 2021-08-07 16:00:00 CDT Expires: 2021-08-07 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Wichita A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM CDT FOR CENTRAL WICHITA COUNTY At 527 PM CDT, a severe thunderstorm was located 6 miles west of Leoti, moving east at 30 mph.
-HAZARD...Ping pong ball size hail and 60 mph wind gusts.
-SOURCE...Radar indicated.
+Target Area: Wichita A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 600 PM CDT FOR CENTRAL WICHITA COUNTY At 535 PM CDT, a severe thunderstorm was located near Leoti, moving east at 30 mph.
+HAZARD...Golf ball size hail and 60 mph wind gusts.
+SOURCE...Public in Selkirk.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
 Expect wind damage to roofs, siding, and trees.
 Locations impacted include Leoti, Marienthal and Selkirk.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.50 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+THUNDERSTORM DAMAGE THREAT...CONSIDERABLE HAIL THREAT...OBSERVED MAX HAIL SIZE...1.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0